zweilosec/htb-writeups/write-up-template.md

 Thanks to [`<box_creator>`](https://www.hackthebox.eu/home/users/profile/<profile_num>) for <something interesting or useful about this machine.

-If you like this content and would like to see more, please consider supporting me through Patreon at [https://www.patreon.com/zweilosec](https://www.patreon.com/zweilosec).
+If you like this content and would like to see more, please consider [buying me a coffee](https://www.buymeacoffee.com/zweilosec)!